-At the Company's AGM held on 11 May 2023, resolutions were passed whereby;
+At the Company's AGM held on 9 May 2024, resolutions were passed whereby;

-- the Company, or any of its subsidiaries, were authorised to make market purchases of up to 15% of the issued share capital of the Company; and - 2. the Directors were authorised until the conclusion of the next AGM, to allot shares up to an aggregate nominal value of 66.66% of the then present issued ordinary share capital and the present authorised but unissued redeemable share capital of the Company subject to the provision that any shares allotted in excess of 33.33% of the then present issued ordinary share capital must be allotted pursuant to a rights issue.
+- the Company, or any of its subsidiaries, were authorised to make market purchases of up to 15% of the issued share capital of the Company; and - 2. the Directors were authorised until the conclusion of the next AGM, to allot shares up to an aggregate nominal value of 66.66% of the then present issued ordinary share capital and the present authorised but unissued redeemable share capital of the Company subject to the provision that any shares allotted in excess of 33.33% of the then present issued ordinary share capital must be allotted pursuant to a pre-emptive offer.

-In line with market practice, members will be asked to renew these authorities at the 2024 AGM.
+In line with market practice, members will be asked to renew these authorities at the 2025 AGM.